hasgeek/funnel/funnel/pages/about/policy/posh.md

 -   Assist in securing the attendance all parties required for an inquiry, including the respondent, complainant and witnesses.

--   Provide assistance to the complainant if he/she/they chooses to file a complaint in relation to the offence under the Indian Penal Code or any other law for the time being in force.
+-   Provide assistance to the complainant if they chooses to file a complaint in relation to the offence under the Indian Penal Code or any other law for the time being in force.

 -   Monitor the timely submission of reports by the ICC.